Bringing it to life: five considerations

-Because a communication framework is key in driving your strategy, conducting extensive research is an essential first step.
+Because a strategic framework is key in driving your strategy, conducting extensive research is an essential first step.
 This can include industry benchmarking, communication audits, stakeholder interviews, consumer focus groups, materiality assessments, and more.
 Some questions your research should aim to answer include:

 – What is your overarching goal or purpose, and how do your programs support it?

 – What are your key themes and messages, and how do they resonate with your audience?

 – What do your stakeholders really care about?

 – What action would you like to inspire?

 – How do your current initiatives fit together?
 Are there any outliers?

 2 – Align with business objectives, not existing initiatives.

 Whether you are creating a framework for corporate marketing, internal communications, or sustainability, you should have a clear focus that is distinctly tied to business priorities.
 Not only does this strengthen your strategy, but it also helps secure leadership buy-in.